 Exporting fresh melons to Europe

 Melons, including watermelons, are one of the main fruit categories in Europe.
 Convenience and taste are important drivers for consumption.
-The market is supplied by European melon producers and complemented by exporters from developing countries.
+The market is supplied by European melon producers and complemented by exporters, mainly from developing countries.
 It is a competitive market and as a supplier you must keep quality and differentiation in mind.

 Contents of this page